-Listing 12: Local variables and function for the EDF scheduling policy.
+'''

 P1 = Resource(0, true/false, EDF/FPS/FIFO);

 P2 = Resource(1, true/false, EDF/FPS/FIFO);

 ...

+system Task, P1, P2, ..., Policy_EDF, Policy_FPS, Policy_FIFO;

 '''

-system Task, P1, P2, ..., Policy_EDF, Policy_FPS, Policy_FIFO;

 5 Framework Instantiation

 In this section, we focus on instantiating our scheduling framework for standard scheduling problems.
 Instantiation requires data entry in the global declaration as well as in the system definition.
 The data needed in the global declaration is shown in Listing 11.